 7. Which tools or software did you use to create your book and why?

 For photo editing, I used GIMP.
 It has great functionality, and it’s free!
 For the creation of the book, I did everything right in Blurb BookWright.
 I found it to be super user-friendly, and it gave me complete control over all of the design elements.

 8. What advice would you give someone who wants to turn a collection of recipes into a cookbook?

 If time is what’s holding you back, just work on it in small chunks.
-Pick a deadline for yourself and work backwards from there.
-You could give yourself the task of writing, cooking, and photographing one or two recipes per week and that way it’s still fun and enjoyable.
-Or incorporate your recipes into your weekly meal plan so it doesn’t feel like extra work, since you need to eat anyway.
+Pick a deadline for yourself and work backward from there.
+You could give yourself the task of writing, cooking, and photographing one or two recipes per week, and that way, it’s still fun and enjoyable.
+Or incorporate your recipes into your weekly meal plan, so it doesn’t feel like extra work since you need to eat anyway.
 My other piece of advice would be to study other cookbooks and decide what you like about their pictures and formats and adapt those to your book.

 9. Where do you look for creative inspiration when you’re not on the road?

 My garden.
 I love having an abundance of vegetables because it makes me think creatively about how to use them.